Penning has acquired Veli's wealth-management business — introducing Penning Wealth. Learn more

 MiCA — What the EU's Markets in Crypto-Assets Regulation Actually Means

 MiCA (Markets in Crypto-Assets Regulation, Regulation (EU) 2023/1114) is the EU's unified framework for crypto-asset service providers and crypto-asset issuers.
-It applies in all 27 EU member states from December 2024 and replaces the patchwork of national licences that preceded it.
-This page is a plain-language reference: who MiCA covers, what it requires, and what the licence Penning operates under actually grants.
+It applies in all 27 EU member states from December 2024 and replaces the patchwork of national licenses that preceded it.
+This page is a plain-language reference: who MiCA covers, what it requires, and what the license Penning operates under actually grants.

 What MiCA covers